 Experienced by Mikaela of Voyageur Tripper

 Strapped to a harness and professional guide, you sail through the valley, catching updrafts and getting terrifyingly close to alpine waterfalls you couldn’t see from the ground.
-If you have the stomach for it, your guide will do 360 degree turns to flip you upside or hand you to controls to steer – but don’t worry, paragliding with a guide in Switzerland is entirely safe.
+If you have the stomach for it, your guide will do 360 degree turns to flip you upside down or hand you the controls to steer – but don’t worry, paragliding with a guide in Switzerland is entirely safe.

 Although there are a few places in Switzerland where you can paraglide, Lauterbrunnen offers the best experience; the valley is world-renowned for its paragliding.
 We took off in Murren, a town on the mountainside accessible by gondola, and landed on the floor of the valley.
+It’s a perfect destination for European adventure tours.

 The First Glider, Grindelwald, Switzerland